We serve Major World-Class OEM's in the Motorcycle, Kitchen Appliance, Automotive and Medical Industries throughout North America such as such as

 On the other hand, because baby boomers and their children visited the dentist more than previous generations did, received fluoride treatments, and received more dental health education, they are more likely to retain their teeth than previous generations were.
 These factors will likely lead to a decrease in the number of full and partial dentures and other prosthetics used to replace missing teeth and will temper demand for the technicians who make them.

-An aging baby-boomer population is projected to create a need for medical appliance technicians because diabetes and cardiovascular disease, two leading causes of loss of limbs, are more likely to occur as people age.
-The demand for orthotic devices, such as braces and orthopedic footwear, will increase because older people tend to need these supportive devices.
+There should be increased demand for orthotic devices as the large, baby-boom population ages.
+Diabetes and cardiovascular disease, two leading causes of loss of limbs, are more likely to occur as people age.
 In addition, advances in technology may spur demand for prostheses that allow for more natural movement.

 Moreover, most people need vision correction at some point in their lives.
-As the population continues to grow and age, more people will need more vision aids, such as glasses and contact lenses, and this need will increase demand for ophthalmic laboratory technicians.
+As the population continues to grow and age, more people will need more vision aids, such as glasses and contact lenses, which should increase demand for ophthalmic laboratory technicians.